Local sports roundup: Holmen, Taebel win MVC golf meet

 La Crescent-Hokah 6, Dover-Eyota 3 (7 innings)

-With the game tied at 3-3 in the sixth inning, catcher Jack Welch hit a double on a full count to score three runs to cap off a four-run rally inning.
+LA CRESCENT, Minn. -- With the game tied at 3 in the sixth inning, catcher Jack Welch hit a double on a full count to score three runs and cap off a four-run rally inning.
 The Lancers would hold on to win with pitcher Zack Bentzen getting the win in two innings of relief.

 Caledonia 1, P-E-M 0

-Warriors pitcher Tristen Augedahl threw a complete game shutout — including 14 strikeouts — in Caledonia’s 1-0 win Tuesday.
-On 99 pitches, Augedahl allowed only three hits and two walks to P-E-M.
+CALEDONIA, Minn. -- Warriors pitcher Tristan Augedahl threw a complete-game shutout — including 14 strikeouts — on 99 pitches, Augedahl allowed only three hits and two walks.

-The only Warriors run came in the first inning.
-Catcher Gabe Morey hit a sacrifice fly RBI that scored the leadoff man Brad Augedahl with the bases loaded.
+The only Caledonia run came in the first inning.
+Catcher Gabe Morey hit a sacrifice fly that scored the leadoff man Brad Augedahl with the bases loaded.
 The Warriors only managed two hits on the day.

 Nonconference